Start in our Holistic Chef group this November and receive $1,000 off of tuition!

-Frankie Tinley Jr.’s story isn’t typical, but it is a powerful testament to determination, love, and the belief of a father who simply said, “Watch him.”
+Frankie Tinley Jr.’s journey is anything but typical—it’s a powerful testament to perseverance, love, and the unwavering belief of his parents, who simply said, “Watch him.”

 Born after being deprived of oxygen and later diagnosed with the rare genetic disorder Joubert Syndrome, Frankie spent his early years undergoing intense physical, speech, and occupational therapy.
 Some doctors told his parents he might never walk or talk.
-But Frankie’s father believed, and Frankie delivered.
+But his parents believed—and Frankie delivered.
 He walked, he talked, he grew, and he learned, defying every early prediction.

-Today, Frankie has dedicated over ten years to working with the special needs and neurotypical communities, giving back to the types of teachers and therapists who believed in him.
-But his journey of determination didn’t stop there; it led him straight to the culinary world.
+Today, Frankie has devoted over ten years to working with both special needs and neurotypical communities, giving back to the teachers and therapists who once believed in him.
+But his journey didn’t stop there—it led him to the culinary world.

 Finding Acceptance at Bauman College

-Frankie was drawn to Bauman College because he was looking for a program that would truly “see my abilities, not my disabilities.”
-He found that the people at Bauman—from the faculty to the students—truly cared.
+Frankie was drawn to Bauman College in search of a program that would “see my abilities, not my disabilities.”
+He found just that.
+From faculty to students, the people at Bauman truly cared.

-Frankie enrolled in the Holistic Chef Program, specializing as a Pastry Chef.
-It was here that he found a new way to express himself and serve others, blending his passion for cooking with the principles of holistic health.
+Frankie enrolled in the Holistic Chef Program with the goal of becoming a Pastry Chef.
+It was here that he discovered a new way to express himself and serve others, blending his love for cooking with the principles of holistic health.
 The program gave him a deep understanding of flavors and how to incorporate them into everyday pastries.

 YaYa’s Sweets: A Business Built on Love and Legacy